 Even the Whole30 doesn’t want you eating pancakes with Whole30 approved ingredients… because “a pancake is still a pancake”.

 We are not addicted to pancakes.
 Nor to any other “bad” food out there.
 Sure, there may be additives in the pancakes we used to eat that have addictive properties.
-But, we are not addicted to pancakes - or any other food - itself.
+But, we are not addicted to pancakes itself.

 Instead, we are likely attracted to the emotional feeling we get from those foods.
 But, even that, isn’t always a bad thing.
 And that emotional pull towards certain foods in and of itself is not the reason our health is what it is today.
 Additives might be.
 The labeling certainly hasn’t helped.
 Which means that shameful talk around food and body is probably a factor.
 Convenience of “junk” food and inconvenience of “health” food often plays a part.
 Societal rules of how we should look, should eat, should act might be playing a role, too.
 And, then, there’s also our natural body weight and size we might be rejecting.
 But, pancakes?
 “Bad" foods?
 Emotional eating?